 SEX OFFENSE DEFENSES

 People are accused of sex offenses every day – and many of them are innocent.
 The primary defense strategy in a sex offense case is to attack the evidence.
-The defense may assert that there is no way that the accused could have committed the crime because they were not in the area where the crime took place or that they were misidentified by the victim.
+Sex offender lawyers may assert that there is no way that the accused could have committed the crime because they were not in the area where the crime took place or that they were misidentified by the victim.

 Consent is another common defense.
 Often, when the victim has given consent, then the charges are negated.
 This can be a strong defense if it can be proven.
 When a minor or child is involved, it gets more complicated.
 The age of consent in New York is 17.
 Even if someone tells you they are of age, if they are under the age of consent you can still be charged with statutory rape.
 Even if that person lied to you, you are still liable.

 If you have been charged with a sex offense, you should not try to handle it on your own.
 You need to ensure that your rights are protected, and Mr. Litvak has the experience and education to do just that.
-Call The Litvak Law Firm at (718) 929-2908; your initial phone consultation is free.
-There is nothing like the peace of mind that comes from knowing that you have an accomplished lawyer who is on your side, will work hard for you, and make sure that you have the best outcome possible.
+Call the experienced sex offense lawyers at The Litvak Law Firm at (718) 989-2908; your initial phone consultation is free.
+There is nothing like the peace of mind that comes from knowing that you have an accomplished sexual assault defense lawyer who is on your side, will work hard for you, and make sure that you have the best outcome possible.
 Call today and get the representation you need to protect your rights.